neodynamic/ZPL-Printer-Web-API-Docker/README.md

 ## Licensing

-**ZPLPrinter Emulator SDK is a Commercial** product.
+**ZPLPrinter Web API for Docker is a Commercial** product.
 Licensing model and prices are available [here](https://neodynamic.com/products/zpl-printer-web-api-docker/buy)

 ## Support